Olapali is approved for the Treatment of HER2 negative metastatic Breast Cancer with BRCA Mutation

 - male breast cancer

-The BRCA gene is divided into BRCA1 and BRCA2, which are two important tumor suppressor genes located on chromosomes 17 and 13 of a human nucleus.
+The BRCA gene is divided into BRCA1 and BRCA2, which are two important tumour suppressor genes located on chromosomes 17 and 13 of a human nucleus.
 The proteins they produce are used to repair DNA damage and play an important role in maintaining the genetic stability of the cells.
 If any of these genes are mutated or altered, DNA damage may not be properly repaired, resulting in impaired cell stability and the possibility of additional genetic alterations leading to cancer.

 The most famous carrier of the BRCA gene is the Hollywood actress Angelina Jolie.
 Because she was found to carry the BRCA gene inherited from her mother, her risk of breast and ovarian cancer was as high as 87% and 50%, so Julie chose to start with a strong first, at the age of 37, prophylactic resection of the bilateral breast, 39 Years old and preventive removal of the ovaries, shocked the world!